SeragAmged/Delivery-app-ui-task/README.md

 - JSON-based local data source for products and categories (assets).
 - Dependency injection using `injectable` + `get_it`.
 - Code generation for JSON serializable models and DI configuration.
+- **Custom App Icon**: uniquely generated and configured for Android and iOS.

 ## **Tech Stack**